toboche/dev-notes/books/software-engineerring-at-google.md

 * It's programming if 'clever' is a compliment, it's software development if 'clever' is an accusation
 * Churn Rule - infra teams must do the wrk to move their internal user to new versions themselves or do the update in place, in backward-compatible fashion
+* Beyonce Rule - If you liked it, you should have put a CI test on it.
+In other words: if no CI tests break when a dependency is changed, it's the fault of the authors of the code, not the infra team
 *